basho-labs/riak_explorer/README.md

 #### Full Stack

+1. `make` - Loads and compiles all dependencies (depends on `erl`, `npm`, `ember-cli`, and `bower`)

-1. `cp configure.example.sh configure.sh` - After copying this file, modify it with appropriate values for your environment.
+2. `cp configure.example.sh configure.sh` - After copying this file, modify it with appropriate values for your environment.

-2. `./patch.sh` - Copies `re_riak_patch.beam` into the basho-patches directory, restarts Riak
+3. `./patch.sh` - Copies `re_riak_patch.beam` into the basho-patches directory, restarts Riak

-3. `./start.sh` - Start the application
+4. `./start.sh` - Start the application

 #### Erlang

-1. `make compile-backend` - Loads and compiles the dependencies
+1. `make compile-backend` - Loads and compiles the webmachine app dependencies

 2. `make test-backend` - Recompiles `src` and executes unit tests